fusioncharts/fusionexport-cli/README.md

-# ExportFusion
+# FusionExport

-ExportFusion is the FusionCharts's all purpose Export product which works across all OS and runtimes.
-The ExportFusion is primarily a CLI based system for easy exporting of Charts, Dashboards in many different image and data formats (PNG, JPEG, SVG, PDF, CSV, XLS and HTML).
-ExportFusion also comes packed with many language SDK’S (NodeJS, Python, GO, Java, iOS, Android) for easy integration and support across those technologies.
+FusionExport is the FusionCharts's all purpose Export product which works across all OS and runtimes.
+The FusionExport is primarily a CLI based system for easy exporting of Charts, Dashboards in many different image and data formats (PNG, JPEG, SVG, PDF, CSV, XLS and HTML).
+FusionExport also comes packed with many language SDK’S (NodeJS, Python, GO, Java, iOS, Android) for easy integration and support across those technologies.

 Below are the major features of the product: